telefonicaid/Rush/README.md

 ```
 npm install --production
 ```
 3. Then you have to set up the databases editing the config file (`/src/configBase.js`).
-You can set Redis location and MongoDB location.
+You must set Redis location and MongoDB location.
 4. Once, you have set Redis hostname, you have to run it.
 Go to the **source folder** of your own installation of Redis and execute the following command:
 ```
 ./redis-server